 We are looking for people who are available during the day and can commit from 2 to 4 hours at a time.
 The position could be casual (on an as needs basis) or a regular commitment, depending on the requirements of the person/family.

 How to volunteer

-To express an interest in volunteering with MRC, please email email@example.com or call 6221 0999.
+To express an interest in volunteering with MRC, please fill out the expression of interest form below or call 6221 0999.
 We will invite you to an information session to learn more about MRC and what we do, and volunteering with MRC.

 All MRC volunteers must have a current National Police Check and Working with Vulnerable People registration before commencing in a role.
 We will provide more information on these and how to apply for them at the information session.

 Share this Post

 "People are very friendly and very helpful.
 I like Tasmania."Tasmania is the least multicultural state in Australia, but the Migrant Resource Centre is helping new refugees find their feet.Read more: http://ab.co/2yV3s5p

 Posted by ABC News on Saturday, 18 November 2017

 Already an MRC Tas Volunteer?